AdobeDocs/support-resources.en/help/data-sheets/hidden-funky-headings.md

 ## **Bold Heading**

-This is a bold heading
+This is a bold heading above.

 ## *Italicized heading*

-This is an italicized heading
+This is an italicized heading above.

 ## Granite Tag Library {#granite-tag-library}